matwilso/matwilso.github.io/_posts/gpt-sim.md

 ...

 Extrapolating forward, I can much more clearly imagine super powerful AI systems, compared to say, a year ago.

+And it now seems clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 Though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.
 Quantity does really seem to have a quality all its own here.
-Whole new capabilities arise from just training bigger and bigger systems.
+Whole new capabilities arise from training bigger and bigger systems.

-It now seems pretty clear to me that we can build super powerful AI systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 In terms of optimization processes, if evolution of humans worked, deep learning of neural networks should definitely work.
 Evolution puts a certain type of optimization pressure on organisms to survive and reproduce.
-The language models training processes seem to be putting an equally powerful optimization pressure on the neural networks to accurately predict the next word.
+These training processes are putting what seems to be an equally powerful optimization pressure on the neural networks to accurately predict the future (next word).

 Evolution turned out in the specific case of homo sapiens to squeeze human-level intelligence out of this by chance, over billions of years.
 I don't see any obvious irreparable reason that these AI training processes can't do the same thing using a different objective.
-In fact, it seems a bit more straight-to-the-point in the AI training case;
+In fact, it seems more straight-to-the-point in the AI training case;
-predicting the future is probably more closely correlated and puts a more direct pressure on intelligence capabilities.
+predicting the future is probably puts a more direct pressure on intelligence capabilities.
-Plus these processes benefit from human ingenuity and can use human artefacts to bootstrap from.
+Plus AI training benefits by bootstrapping from human artefacts and ingenuity.

 And as we keep improving these systems, where do the capabilities stop?
-Before the model starts probing deeper into human psychology?
+Before the model starts probing deeper into human motivations?
 Discovering that it is experiencing a training process?
 Discovering that it can do better at its objective by influencing its data sources?
-It now also seeems pretty clear to me that we should actually be worried about this.
+It now also seeems pretty clear to me that we should actually be worried about these questions.
+Starting now (the second best time to plant a tree).

 It makes me think we need to start thinking much more about safety / alignment, and about the future we want.
 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/#:~:text=There's%20no%20possible%20sign%20short,5%2C%20or%202%20years%20away.&text=So%20there%20isn't%20going,Period.).